redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_workflow.md

 ### Adding new bundle to Catalog
 To add a bundle to the catalog you need to first submit the new version of the operator using traditional [PR workflow](./contributing-via-pr.md).
-The operator pipeline builds, tests, and releases the bundle into the registry.
-At this point, the operator is not available in the catalog yet.
-To add the bundle to the catalog you need to update catalog templates and add a bundle pullspec given by pull request comment and open a new pull request with catalog changes.
+The operator pipeline builds, tests, and releases the bundle into the registry. **At this point, the operator is not available in the catalog yet.** To add the bundle to the catalog you need to update catalog templates and add a bundle pullspec given by pull request comment and open a new pull request with catalog changes.

 ![Release info](../img/release-info.png)

+> [!NOTE]
+> Currently a workflow requires a 2-step process to release a new bundle into the catalog.
+In the first step, the operator bundle is released and in the second step, the catalog is updated with the new bundle.
+> We are working on a solution to automate this process and make it a single step.
+However, this will require a usage of `SemVer` catalog template.
+In case you would like to use this feature once available please consider using `SemVer` template.

 #### SemVer
 For example if I want to add `v1.1.0` bundle into `Fast` channel of a specific catalog I'll